-* The ongoing Scenes From the Collection features nearly 600 works from antiquities to contemporary art, a unique mix of artworks and ceremonial objects, including hundreds of stunning menorahs, presented…
+The ongoing Scenes From the Collection features nearly 600 works from antiquities to contemporary art, a unique mix of artworks and ceremonial objects, including hundreds of stunning menorahs, presented in…

 See exciting, well-designed exhibits in the striking Frank Lloyd Wright–designed landmark modern museum.

 ꩜ Meet New Yorker poets, artists, critics, dancers, and filmmakers in paintings, oil sketches, collages, drawings, prints, and freestanding “cutout” works in Alex Katz: Gathering around the iconic spiral.

 🧵 Nick Cave: Forothermore features the internationally acclaimed artists’ elaborate installations…